How to get the best out of your “snowflake” millennials in the workplace

 A snowflake is fragile, but perfectly formed.
-A bit like generation Y – they have been educated to a high standard, brought up by well-meaning but over-protective parents to believe they can achieve anything, but somehow then seem unable to cope with the challenges of working life.
+A bit like millenials, they have been educated to a high standard, brought up by well-meaning but over-protective parents to believe they can achieve anything, but somehow this generation are reportedly struggling to cope with challenges of working life.

-Through our work training teams of staff in businesses, we frequently hear employers complaining that their junior staff members…
+As coaches working in businesses, we frequently hear employers complaining that their junior staff members:

 • Are impatient to be promoted without putting in the hard work